terrykwon/SendBird-JavaScript/web-widget/README.md

 ## [Demo](https://sample.sendbird.com/widget/)

 You can try out a live demo from the link [here](https://sample.sendbird.com/widget/).
 Click on the button at the bottom-right corner of the webpage to try out the widget.
+Choose any 'User ID' and 'Nickname' to log in and participate in chats.

 ## Setup